IanAlbuquerque/ceu-basic/README.md

 However, even the basic tasks such as drawing a square on the screen requires a considerable amount of code and some computer graphics experience.

-The goal of this project is to develop a beginner friendly graphic library in Céu with *Structured Synchronous Reactive Programming* in mind.
+The goal of this project is to develop a beginner friendly graphics library in Céu with *Structured Synchronous Reactive Programming* in mind.
 <!--It is desired to allow "a 12 year old student" to use the library with ease (NAO SEI SE EH PRA TANTO)--> <!--while not limiting the functionalities of more experienced users (TALVEZ SIM)-->
 As an example, a program that traces a line pixel by pixel on every key press would look like as follows: